 Medically reviewed by Drugs.com.
 Last updated on Dec 2, 2022.

 A UTI is caused by bacteria that get inside your child's urinary tract.
 The urinary tract includes the kidneys, ureters, bladder, and urethra.
 Most UTIs happen in the lower urinary tract, which includes the bladder and urethra.

 What increases my child's risk for a UTI?

-Your child's urethra is close to his anus.
-This makes it easier for germs to enter your child's urinary tract.
 UTIs are more common in girls because the urethra is shorter.
 This allows bacteria to enter the urinary tract more easily.
-The following increase your child's risk of a UTI:
+The following increase your child's risk for a UTI:

 What are the signs and symptoms of a UTI in children younger than 2 years?

 - Vomiting or diarrhea